 What do I need to know before I export goods?

 Before exporting goods from Canada you must obtain a business number from the Canada Revenue Agency for an import-export account.
-Please follow the information provided in the Step-by-Step Guide to Exporting in conjunction with the checklist for exporting to help guide small and medium sized enterprises through the commercial exporting process.
+Please follow the information provided in Exporting Goods from Canada: A Handy Guide in conjunction with the checklist for exporting to help guide small and medium sized enterprises through the commercial exporting process.
 The exporters section of the CBSA Internet site also provides clarification regarding Customs Tariff and export documentation.

 For more information, please contact Canada Revenue Agency at 1-800-959-5525.

 What is eManifest and how will I send shipment information to the CBSA?

 eManifest is a transformational initiative that will modernize and improve cross-border commercial processes.

 When fully implemented, eManifest will require carriers, freight forwarders and importers in all modes of transportation (air, marine, highway and rail) to electronically transmit advance commercial information to the Canada Border Services Agency (CBSA) within prescribed mode-specific time frames.

 Clients can transmit the required electronic data using: